COVID-19

 COVID-19 Telehealth Program

-The State of Minnesota in partnership with Cue Health has a free telehealth test-to-treat program to help ensure Minnesotans have easy access to care and treatments (COVID-19 medications) and medication delivery that reduce their risk of serious illness or hospitalization.
+The State of Minnesota in partnership with Cue Health has a telehealth test-to-treat program to help ensure people in Minnesota have easy access to care and treatments (COVID-19 medications) and medication delivery that reduce their risk of serious illness or hospitalization.
 For more information on how to access this program, please visit Cue Health: COVID-19 Treatment in MN.
+This service is available at no cost.

-People in Minnesota who test positive or who have symptoms and had close contact with someone who has COVID-19 can download the Cue Health app, use the Cue Health website, or call 1-844-609-2415 to talk with a licensed clinician who will evaluate them to determine if treatment is a good option.
+People in Minnesota who have symptoms of COVID-19 AND tested positive OR been exposed to someone with COVID-19 can download the Cue Health app, use the Cue Health website, or call 844-609-2415 (toll-free) to talk with a licensed clinician who will evaluate them to determine if treatment is a good option.
 If they are a good candidate for a medication, the clinician can send the prescription to the patient’s local pharmacy of choice.
 In some geographic areas, those prescription medications can also be delivered for free to the patient’s home address.

 Important things to know: